 NorthWestern Energy, MCPS and City of Missoula Urban Solar Action Research Project Partnership

-In 2017-18, MCPS launched a partnership with NorthWestern Energy and the City of Missoula, wherein solar installations will be built at Hellgate, Sentinel, Big Sky and Willard (the latter of which will be in the form of a solar fence).
+In 2017-18, MCPS launched a partnership with NorthWestern Energy and the City of Missoula, to build solar installations at Hellgate, Sentinel, Big Sky and Willard (the latter of which is in the form of a solar fence).
 The $1 million pilot project, to be entirely funded and maintained by NorthWestern Energy, is part of the company’s large-scale studies around creating renewable energy solutions that can meet the demands of the regional energy grid.

 While specific research projects are yet to be determined, students will read the data to identify the immediate impact of the installations, such as KW and customer usage, and then apply this to long-term consequences, such as how many homes each installation offsets and the scale necessary to generate enough power.
 The idea is that we’re all learning together and our hope is that as a community we learn about urban solar installations, how the energy produced works with the larger energy grid, and what it takes to produce high-quality, low-cost energy.

 The project will help the district prepare students to solve problems for our energy future.
-All partners in the group understand we need energy solutions, what better way to do that than by preparing students in high school with the necessary engineering and design skills?
+All partners in the group understand we need energy solutions; what better way to do that than by providing students in high school with the necessary engineering and design skills?